nik-ez/snowiq-docs/soc-phase-management.md

 ## Assignments Planning

-Assignments Planning screen allows to plan and specify work on routes.
+The Assignments Planning screen allows the user to plan and specify work on routes.

 It is a necessary step during the phase creation process.